Armatiek/mim-serialization-api-4-java/README.md

 In this example the mimModel will be of the class `nl.geostandaarden.mim_1_2.relatiesoort.MimModel`.

-After the model is created the (required) properties of the Informationmodel object can be set and new model elements can be added, for instance:
+After the model is created the (required) properties of the `Informatiemodel` object can be set and new model elements can be added, for instance:

 ```java
 mimModel.setNaam("Mijn nieuwe model");